shivambvv/machine-learning/README.md

-genral practice for linear regression using algorithm and then library
+general practice for supervised and unsupervised model by using algorithm and then library